femaref/c2dm-rails/README.markdown

     app = C2dm::App.find(some_id)
     app.deliver_notifications

 The app contains an exponential back-off mechanism for notifications that failed to deliver.
-It is of the form `last_sent_date` + 10 ** tries, with a maximum of 4 tries (about three hours).
+It is of the form `last_sent_date + 10 ** tries`, with a maximum of 4 tries (about three hours).